Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 with all of the required data files being provided.

+We also have included a Jupyter Notebook called:

+      convert_clean4_clean.ipynb

-We also have included a Notebool called **convert_clean4_clean.ipynb** that will convert STELLA files into easy to use Excel files and the program also calculates NDVI with plots.
+that will convert STELLA files into easy to use Excel files.
+The program first reads in raw STELLA data and an Excel file representing your white-card data, and then makes the white-card corrections for each STELLA wavelength as well as calculating NDVI with plots too.
+We used python xlswriter to perform these tasks.

 ### Calculations of NDVI, NIRv...:

         NDVI =  ( NIR  -  Red )   /  ( NIR  +  Red )

-        NDVI = (860nm  -  645nm)  / (860nm  + 6 45nm)
+        NDVI = (860nm  -  645nm)  / (860nm  + 645nm)

-    Testing use of NIRv in certain situations related to phenology of plant cylcles:
+    We are testing use of NIRv in certain situations related to phenology of plant cycles (photosynthesis vs. transpiration).
+The NDVI reading for grass are nearly the same, but the NIRv for grass in shade is much lower than the NIRv of grass in bright sunlight.

         NIRv = NDVI * NIR = NDVI * 860nm